jaydm/gcCourseProject/CodeBook.md

     This is the average of the original fBodyBodyAccJerkMag.mean() from the original source data for each activity/subject combination.
 The original data column had a type including the word 'Body' twice.

 - frequency.body.acceleration.jerk.magnitude.standard.deviation

+    This is the average of the original fBodyBodyAccJerkMag.std() from the original source data for each activity/subject combination.
+The original data column had a type including the word 'Body' twice.

 - frequency.body.gyro.magnitude.mean

+    This is the average of the original fBodyBodyGyroMag.mean() from the original source data for each activity/subject combination.
+The original data column had a type including the word 'Body' twice.

 - frequency.body.gyro.magnitude.standard.deviation

+    This is the average of the original fBodyBodyGyroMag.std() from the original source data for each activity/subject combination.
+The original data column had a type including the word 'Body' twice.

 - frequency.body.gyro.jerk.magnitude.mean

-    This is the average of the original calculation fBodyGyroJerkMag.mean() from the source data for each activity/subject combination.
+    This is the average of the original calculation fBodyGyroJerkMag.mean() from the original source data for each activity/subject combination.
+The original data column had a type including the word 'Body' twice.

 - frequency.body.gyro.jerk.magnitude.standard.deviation

-    This is the average of the original measurement fBodyGyroJerkMag.std() for the source data for each activity/subject combination.
+    This is the average of the original measurement fBodyGyroJerkMag.std() from the original source data for each activity/subject combination.
+The original data column had a type including the word 'Body' twice.